scikit-learn-contrib/forest-confidence-interval/README.md

 confidence intervals to scikit-learn random forest regression or classification objects.
 The core functions calculate an in-bag and error bars for random forest objects.
 Our software is designed for individuals using `scikit-learn` random forest objects that want to add estimates of uncertainty to random forest predictors.
+Forest algorithms are powerful
+[ensemble methods](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble) for classification and regression.
+However, predictions from these algorithms do contain some amount of error.

+`forest-confidence-interval` is a Python module that adds a calculation of variance and computes confidence intervals to the basic functionality implemented in scikit-learn random forest regression or classification objects.
+The core functions here calculate an in-bag and error bars for random forest objects

 Compatible with Python2.7 and Python3.6